kanors-emr/Veda-documentation/docs/source/pages/introduction.rst

 It is used to develop and manage model runs and to analyse model results.

 Veda is a proprietary commercial software designed and developed by KanORS-EMR.
 It has been supported by ETSAP since 2000.
 ETSAP contracting parties get a small group license for free, and others can purchase it from KanORS.
-Access to technical support and updates is subject to an annual maintenance fee (20% of the intial cost), after the first year.
+Access to technical support and updates is subject to an annual maintenance fee (20% of the initial cost), after the first year.

 Philosophy and core principles
 ==============================